apache/openwhisk/docs/actions.md

 ### Creating asynchronous actions

-JavaScript functions that continue execution in a callback function may need to return the activation result after the `main` function has returned.
+JavaScript functions that continue execution in a callback function might need to return the activation result after the `main` function has returned.
 You can accomplish this using the `whisk.async()` and `whisk.done()` functions in your action.

 1. Save the following content in a file called `asyncAction.js`.